SymphonicTanning/EarlyCovid/README.md

 fractional dose of Aspirin (80 to 160 mg) is all that is required.
 The science on this is not clear, however - there's some limited evidence that aspirin or NSAIDs might not be effective or do harm.
 No one really knows.
-A prescription alternative would be the drug dipyridamole.
+A prescription alternative is the drug dipyridamole.
 There are also reports that the first-generation antihistamine cyproheptadine has been successfully used in severe cases to block serotonin-involved hyper-coagulation.